Traveling with Your Pet

 Research the most current requirements for your destination on the Animal Plant Health Inspection Service (APHIS) page from the U.S. Department of Agriculture (USDA) site.
 We recommend that you print all pertinent information and forms and bring these to all appointments for your pet prior to your travel day.

-Alert our Client Service Representative that you are scheduling an appointment for a health certificate and what your destination is.
+Alert our Client Service Representative that you are scheduling an appointment for a health certificate and please provide your specific destination.
 This information will allow us to be prepared to advise you regarding specific requirements and to schedule necessary future appointments.

 Expedite the completion of required forms by providing us, via email, with important details of your travel, such as destination address, travel date and medical history (including vaccinations that were administered elsewhere).
 Arrive early to your appointments to complete important forms and allow us to confirm your needs.

 Plan to schedule your pet’s final pre-travel exam at the first possible date within the travel window required by your destination authority.
 For most destinations, a veterinarian must confirm current health status by performing a complete physical exam within 10 days of travel and completing this step as early as possible will ensure that your International Health Certificate will be completed in time.
-This appointment will involve completing the forms that you must then send to the USDA/APHIS office (out of state) for final endorsement, typically via overnight/FedEx.
+This appointment will involve completing the forms that you must then send to the USDA/APHIS office (out of state) for final endorsement, typically via overnight/FedEx (The nearest FedEx location is conveniently located at 3340 E. Thomas Rd.).

 It is essential to plan as far ahead as possible as some international destinations may require as many as 6 months to fulfill certain criteria for entry.
 If you have traveled with your pet internationally in the past, please bear in mind that rules and regulations may have changed.